kjhass/PublicKB/Autoscale/autoscale-faq.md

 **When does a server scale up?**

 A server scales up when its utilization meets or exceeds the user-defined threshold for a user-defined period of time.
 Let's consider an example.
-If you create a policy with a 85% utilization threshold and a threshold period of 10 minutes, this means that if the server has at least 85% utilization for a 10 minute period, then an autoscale event occurs and capacity wis immediately added.
+If you create a policy with an 85% utilization threshold and a threshold period of 10 minutes, this means that if the server has at least 85% utilization for a 10 minute period, an autoscale event occurs, and capacity was immediately added.
 Currently, vertical Autoscale policy thresholds can only be defined for CPU utilization.

 **When does a server scale down?**